mwbowers/mwbowers.github.io/reference/datagate/datagate-data-link/i-open-access-reader.md

 ### int ReadByte()

-Reads a single byte from the data stream.
+Reads a single byte from the channel.

 ```cs
 int ReadByte()